-Each increase in the Reserve Fund Requirement resulting from the issuance of Additional Subordinate Lien Bonds is also required to be funded at the time of issuance and delivery of such series of Additional Subordinate Lien Bonds.
-The Reserve Fund Requirement may be satisfied by depositing to the credit of the Subordinate Lien Bond Reserve Fund either (1) proceeds of such Additional Subordinate Lien Bonds or other lawfully appropriated funds in not less than the amount which, together with investment earnings thereon as estimated by the City, will be sufficient to fund fully the Reserve Fund Requirement by no later than the end of the period of time for which the payment of interest on such Additional Subordinate Lien Bonds or other lawfully available funds other than Net Revenues or (2) one or more surety bonds, insurance policies or letters of credit in a principal amount equal to the amount required to be funded, provided that, at the time of the deposit, the rating either for the long-term unsecured debt of the issuer of the surety bond, insurance policy or letter categories by two of the major municipal securities evaluation services (or, if they are no longer in existence, by comparable services) and which shall be payable on demand of the City for the benefit of the Owners of the Subordinate Lien Bonds (collectively, a "Subordinate Lien Bond Reserve Fund Surety Policy").
+Each increase in the Reserve Fund Requirement resulting from the issuance of Additional Subordinate Lien Bonds is required to be funded at the time of issuance and delivery of such series of Additional Subordinate Lien Bonds.
+The Reserve Fund Requirement may be satisfied by depositing to the credit of the Subordinate Lien Bond Reserve Fund either (1) proceeds of such Additional Subordinate Lien Bonds or other lawfully appropriated funds in not less than the amount which, together with investment earnings thereon as estimated by the City, will be sufficient to fund fully the Reserve Fund Requirement by no later than the end of the period of time for which the payment of interest on such Additional Subordinate Lien Bonds or investment earnings thereon as estimated by the City or from other lawfully available funds other than Net Revenues or (2) one or more surety bonds, insurance policies or letters of credit in a principal amount equal to the amount required to be funded, provided that, at the time of the deposit, the rating either for the long-term unsecured debt of the issuer of the surety bond, insurance policy or letter of credit or the rating for obligations insured, secured or guaranteed by such issuer are required to be in one of the two highest letter categories by at least two major municipal securities evaluation services (or, if such entities are no longer in existence, by comparable services) and which shall be payable on demand of the City for the benefit of the Owners of the Subordinate Lien Bonds that are secured thereby (collectively, a "Subordinate Lien Bond Reserve Fund Surety Policy").